VerdictAI

 5 questions

-Are wood-burning camp stoves legal where there are fire restrictions?
+Are wood-burning camp stoves allowed during fire restrictions?